OpenTermsArchive/contrib-versions/AmazonAppSuite/Legal Information.md

 **B. INFORMATION FOR THOSE WITH COPYRIGHT CONCERNS**

 Amazon.com, Inc. and its affiliates ("Amazon") respect the intellectual property of others.
 If you believe that your work has been copied in a way that constitutes copyright infringement, please provide Amazon's copyright agent the written information specified below.
 Please note that this procedure is exclusively for notifying Amazon that your copyrighted material has been infringed:

-*   An electronic or physical signature of the person authorized to act on behalf of the owner of the copyright interest;
+*   An electronic or physical signature of the person authorized to act on behalf of the owner of the copyright interest.
-*   A description of the copyrighted work that you claim has been infringed upon;
+*   A description of the copyrighted work that you claim has been infringed upon.
-*   A description of where the material that you claim is infringing is located;
+*   A description of where the material that you claim is infringing is located.
-*   Your address, telephone number, and e-mail address;
+*   Your address, telephone number, and e-mail address.
 *   A statement by you that you have a good-faith belief that the disputed use is not authorized by the copyright owner, its agent, or the law. and
 *   A statement by you, made under penalty of perjury, that the above information in your notice is accurate and that you are the copyright owner or authorized to act on the copyright owner's behalf.